flexera-public/wstunnel/README.md

 ### Set-up tunnel server

-On `wstun.example.com` start wstunsrv (I'll pick a port other than 80 for sake of example)
+On `wstun.example.com` start WStunnel server (I'll pick a port other than 80 for sake of example)

-    $ go build wstunsrv.go ws.go
-    $ ./wstunsrv -port 8080 &
+    $ ./wstunnel srv -port 8080 &
     2014/01/19 09:51:31 Listening on port 8080
     $ curl https://localhost:8080/_health_check
     WSTUNSRV RUNNING